sirjanhere/blt/README.md

 The BLT code is partially based on Meta Lingua.

-Meta Lingua is licensed under BSD-3-Clause license.
+Meta BLT is licensed under CC-BY-NC-4.0 license.
 Refer to the LICENSE file in the top level directory.